cloudacademy/openshift-voteapp-demo/README.md

 5. Disable SSL verification - during testing and demos
 6. Then click the "Add webhook" button at the bottom

-Confirm that the webhook configuration as per the first request was successful
+Confirm that the Webhook configuration has been successfully set

 # STEP28:

 Now perform an edit within the VoteApp codebase.

-For example update the VoteApp.js file - update the version number in the "CloudAcademy ❤ DevOps 2019 v2.10.1" string:
+For example update the VoteApp.js file - update the version number in the ```CloudAcademy ❤ DevOps 2019 v2.10.1``` string:

 ```
 openshift-voteapp-frontend-react/src/components/VoteApp.js